swinslow/ll-explorer-py/docs/notes.md

 Call with:
   - old text start index
-  - old text length to replace
+  - old text length (number of chars) to replace
-  - new text
+  - new text to insert

 Performs the following steps:
   - removes old text portion from proc
   - replaces it with new text
   - updates procmap for these and all subsequent entries
+  - returns index of next character _not_ replaced

+### proc text replace-all helper

+Call with:
+  - regex for what to find
+  - function (which takes an re.Match object) for what to replace it with

+Performs the following steps:
+  - re.search() for regex in proc string
+  - if None, done
+  - if not None:
+    - call arg function with Match to get replacement text
+    - call `_helperReplace` to replace matched text
+    - loop back to beginning for new re.search() beginning from next non-replaced character, as returned by `_helperReplace`